MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.ResetTimer.md

 # PivotCache.ResetTimer method (Excel)

-Resets the refresh timer for the specified query table or PivotTable report to the last interval you set using the  **[RefreshPeriod](Excel.PivotCache.RefreshPeriod.md)** property.
+Resets the refresh timer for the specified query table or PivotTable report to the last interval that you set by using the **[RefreshPeriod](Excel.PivotCache.RefreshPeriod.md)** property.

 ## Syntax